pinglamb/math/groups/group-actions.md

 so we can say the subgroup $\text{Stab}(x)$ is formed by elements in $H$ and every subgroup is a stablizer of some elements in $X$ formed in this way.
 The orbit of $x$ is the set of $y$ that $x$ can reach, it can map bijectively to one of the element in the set $\set{g_1\text{Stab}(x), g_2\text{Stab}(x), ...}$.
 By construction, the set is obviously pairwise disjoint (equivalently cosets are pairwise disjoint), has the same size as $\text{orb}(x)$ and any $g \in G$ is in one of its element.
-Thus, the orbit-stabilizer theorem concluded from it is a geometric form of Lagrange's Theorem.
+Thus, the orbit-stabilizer theorem concluded from the above is a geometric form of Lagrange's Theorem.

 > *Corollary.*{: .cor}
 > If the action is transitive, then all the stabilizers have the same size.